Revisiting Image Manipulation Localization under Realistic Manipulation Scenarios: Conclusion

 \section{Conclusion}

 In this work, we introduce a paradigm shift in image manipulation localization, moving from one-shot prediction to ordered sequence prediction.
 We identify \textbf{dimensional collapse} in existing methods as a key limitation and propose \textbf{RITA}, the first autoregressive framework that breaks down manipulations layer-by-layer.
-Supported by our new \textbf{HSIM} dataset and \textbf{HSS} metric, our method effectively captures the sequential and structural nature of complex edits.
+Supported by our new \textbf{HSIM} dataset and \textbf{HSS} metric, our method effectively captures the sequential and structural nature of complex manipulation.

-Our experiments show that the sequential approach works better.
-RITA performs very well on hierarchical localization tasks and provides a solid baseline for future work.
-It also outperforms all current state-of-the-art methods on traditional benchmarks.
-By explaining \textit{how} manipulations happen, our work also offers deeper forensic insight beyond just \textit{where} they are.
-We hope this inspires future research on understanding and defending against advanced image forgeries.
+Our experiments show that the sequential approach works better: RITA not only outperforms all current state-of-the-art methods on existing benchmarks, but also performs very well on hierarchical localization tasks and provides a solid baseline for future work.
+By explaining \textit{how} manipulations happen, our work offers deeper forensic insight beyond just \textit{where} manipulations occur, and as shown in our case study, it also enables process-centric emulation of unseen manipulations.